 Dr. Tracey Stokes wants to see women putting themselves first for a change.
+Dr. Tracey Stokes is one of the best in Fort Lauderdale plastic surgeon.

 “Professional women, working women tend to put themselves last after kids husbands and jobs.
 Sometimes it’s just about doing something personal – just for themselves.